About The Transformation Meditation

 Shree received her master’s degree in counseling psychology and has practiced in Florida for many years as a licensed mental health counselor (#3015), specializing in stress management and meditation.

 She is certified by the National Board of Certified Counselors.
 She was Director of The Meditation Center, in Delray Beach, Florida, where she developed and conducted Transformation Meditation Teacher Training and evolved the home-study program.
 She has written articles for numerous newspapers and magazines and was a featured columnist for several years.
-She is currently Director of Transformation Meditation, Inc., an internet-based institute providing continuing education courses in meditation and yoga philosophy.
+She is currently Director of Transformation Meditation, an internet-based institute providing continuing education books and course manuals on meditation and yoga philosophy.